-The normal distribution is a continuous probability distribution that appears naturally in applications of statistics and probability.
-The shape of the function forms a “bell-curve”.
-The center of the curve is described by the mean of the distribution, denoted with the greek letter (mu).
-The shape of the curve is described by the standard deviation of the distribution, denoted with the greek letter (sigma).
-The area under the curve is equal to and the probability of an event occuring between two values is equal to the area between the two values.
+The normal distribution is a continuous probability distribution that appears naturally in statistics and probability.
+The shape of the distribution is a “bell-curve” that whose center is equal to the mean of the distribution.
+The area under the curve is equal to and can be used to calculate the probability of an event occuring in a range of values.

-The probability density function (PDF), shown above, gives the general form of the normal distribution in terms of the standard deviation and mean of the distribution.
+The function shown above gives the general form of the normal distribution in terms of the standard deviation and mean of the distribution.
+This function describes a family of probability density functions that can be used to calculate probability.
+Note, probability density function is often abbreviated as PDF.

 - The area under the curve is equal to .

-- The mean, denoted as (mu), is the center of the distribution.
+- The mean (mu) is the center of the distribution.

-- The standard deviation, denoted as (sigma), desribes how far values are from the mean.
+- The standard deviation (sigma) describes how far values are from the mean.

 The probability of an event occuring on a probability density function between two values, and , is equal to the area under the curve from to .
 For example, the probability of an event occuring within standard deviation of the mean of a normal distribution is equal to .
 The general integral forms for calculating probability for PDFs are given below: